p-grant/data_analysis_portfolio/superstore_analysis_report.md

 The *Returns* sheet includes a list of Order ID numbers.
 There is not a description describing what this information means, and I am not able to contact the person who provided the information, so I will assume this sheet provides a list of the orders which were returned to the superstore.
 The *People* sheet has four names, each of which is attributed to a region.
 I must assume that these are meant to be the names of people in charge of overseeing orders from each region.
 ## Goals
 Before I could begin analyzing the data, I needed to determine what questions I wanted to answer using the data.
 After reviewing the information provided by the data, I decided to answer these questions:
-- Which kinds of products are returned most frequently?
+1. Which kinds of products are returned most frequently?
-- Do we make a larger profit on average from repeat customers, or from customers who place a single order?
+2. Do we make a larger profit on average from repeat customers, or from customers who place a single order?
-- Do repeat customers recieve more frequent and/or larger discounts than single order customers?
+3. Do repeat customers recieve more frequent and/or larger discounts than single order customers?
-- Do we make a larger profit on orders containing a larger number of items?
+4. Do we make a larger profit on orders containing a larger number of items?
-- Do we make a larger profit off of our more expensive products?
+5. Do we make a larger profit off of our more expensive products?
-- Which cities are many of our orders sent to?
+6a.
+Which cities are many of our orders sent to?
+  6b.
 What kinds of products are sent to which cities most frequently?
-- Which cities do we make a largest profit from?
+7. Which cities do we make a largest profit from?
-- Of the four regions, which makes the largest profit?
+8. Of the four regions, which makes the largest profit?
-- Which product categories are the most profitable?
+9a.
+Which product categories are the most profitable?
+  9b.
 Which products within each category are the most profitable?
-- Which products are ordered more frequently using discounts?
+10a.
+Which products are ordered more frequently using discounts?
+  10b.
 How large are the discounts on orders of certain products?
-- Has the superstore seen more orders in recent years?
+10a.
+Has the superstore seen more orders in recent years?
+  10b.
 Has the superstore seen more profit?

 While there are many more questions that this data could be used to answer, I believe that answering these questions will provide valuable insight into areas where the company could improve or capitalize on certain situations.
 ## Preparing the Data
+Now that I know what I am looking for in the data, I can decide what data is necessary and what format it needs to be in.
+The data in the *Returns* and *People* sheets is necessary for questions 1 and 8.
 ## Cleaning the Data
 ## Analyzing the Data
 ## Visualizing the Data